AlexisTessier/vibrato-bdd/README.md

 		An Array containing all the scenarios of the feature
 	* **block**
 		The function which will be called to run the test
+	* **state**
+		A string containing the state of the test ("in the suite", "running", "passed", "failed")

+* **descriptions**

+	An object containing many Arrays :

+	* **descriptions.all**
+		All the simple descriptions tests in your test suite
+	* **descriptions.started**
+		The simple descriptions tests actually launched
+	* **descriptions.running**
+		The simple descriptions tests currently running
+	* **descriptions.passed**
+		The simple descriptions tests ended without error
+	* **descriptions.failed**
+		The simple descriptions tests ended with error

+	The structure of the descriptions objects listed in these Array is the following :

+	* **name**
+		A string containing the name of the described thing
+	* **specifications**
+		A Array containing all the "it" clauses about the described thing
+	* **block**
+		The function which will be called to run the test
+	* **state**
+		A string containing the state of the test ("in the suite", "running", "passed", "failed")

+* **testSuite**

+	An object which contains both features tests and simple descriptions tests.
+It's an object like properties "features" and "descriptions" with keys "all", "started", "running", "passed" and "failed" Arrays.
+Each of these Array contains an object with the following structure :

+	* **type**
+		A string containing "feature" or "description" according to the type of test
+	* **test**
+		The test object with the structure above depending of it's a feature or simple description

 * **setResource**(***resourceName***, ***resource***)